Aims for giving Homework

 Children should do written homework themselves and parents should only help when the child has difficulty.

 If a child has difficulty with homework, the parents should help the child to overcome the difficulty with further explanation or examples, but not by actually doing the homework for the child.
 In this case the parent should write a brief note to the teacher explaining the problem.

 Shared reading is not homework in the regular sense and it is simply meant to be an enjoyable exercise between parent and child.
 If it’s not enjoyable, shared reading should not be done.

 Monitoring Homework by Parents

-Parents should check and sign a child’s homework journal every evening except in Junior Infants.
-Senior Infants will begin to use their journals in the second term.
+Parents should check and sign a child’s homework journal every evening except in Junior and Senior Infants.

 The pupil’s journal is an important record of the child’s homework.
 It is also a valuable means of communication between parents and teachers.

 Ideally, all written messages to your child’s teacher should be put in the homework journal (additional pages available at the end of the journal).
 Or correspondence can be made through the school office email, phone or attendance notes can be inserted on the school app.